GA-repos/css-layout/readme.md

 likely dealt with:

 **I have a `div`.
-I would like to center it vertically and horizontally on my page.** The end result should look something like this...
+I would like to center it vertically and horizontally on my page.** The end result should look something like this:

 ![centered div](assets/centered_div.png)